openUC2/openUC2.github.io/docs/05_ImSwitch/Advanced/02_Usage/Micromanager.md

 ImSwitch now includes an official device adapter for µManager, enabling seamless integration between ImSwitch hardware control and µManager's powerful acquisition and analysis capabilities.

+TODO: Improve the text and explain a bit how we can use the device in micromanager

 :::warning
 This is a work in progress
 :::